Celebrating the Chinese Dragon Boat Festival with Kids

-Cut out two dragon heads (you can find a free printable dragon head here) and color them exactly the same.
+Print out the Little Passports Dragon Boat Head printable.
+Color the two dragon heads exactly the same, then cut them out.
 They will be mirror images of each other on the boat.
-Glue them to the tip of both sides of the boat.
+Glue them to the tip of one end of the boat, one on each side.

 Using a hole punch, punch 3 holes into each side of the boat.
 Insert straws into the holes.
 I trimmed mine down to fit.